The Rule of the Shrinking Dollar in Retirement

 “Inflation is the silent killer of retirement,” says Will Kellar, CFP® and managing partner at Human Investing.
 “Left unchecked, it steadily erodes purchasing power and can derail even well-funded plans.”

 This is the essence of the retirement rule of the shrinking dollar, a reminder that how you plan, spend and invest can either slow the erosion of your purchasing power — or speed it up.
-And the steps to navigate it touch nearly every part of your financial life, from your portfolio to your grocery bill.
+The steps to navigate it touch nearly every part of your financial life, from your portfolio to your grocery bill.

 Why the 'rule of the shrinking dollar' matters most in retirement

 If you wonder why McDonald’s no longer has a dollar menu, the answer is inflation.
-Yet a modest level of inflation is considered normal and even necessary for a healthy, growing economy.
+Yet, a modest level of inflation is considered normal and even necessary for a healthy, growing economy.

 However, when inflation becomes unpredictable or rises too quickly, it chips away at purchasing power and creates economic uncertainty.
 That’s especially problematic for retirees, who often live on a relatively fixed income.